PopovEvgeniy/blackgdk/readme.txt

 Project Description

-Black game development kit is an ultra-fast 2D game engine for Windows Vista or higher.
+Black Game Development Kit is an ultra-fast 2D game engine for Windows Vista or higher.
 It uses OPENGL for rendering.

 License

-Black game development kit is distributed under a zlib license.
+Black Game Development Kit is distributed under a zlib license.

 Features